Ann Mead will tell you she flunked kindergarten.

-In the third grade, the principal and the guidance counselor at her elementary school told young Ann’s parents to pick out a vocation for their adopted daughter because she wasn’t smart enough to even finish high school.
+When Mead was in third grade, the principal and the guidance counselor at her elementary school told her parents to pick out a vocation for their adopted daughter because she wasn’t smart enough to even finish high school.

 Before she was adopted at the age of 5, Mead lived in four foster homes in New York, something she said created challenges for her as a young child.
 Mead credits the couple who adopted her, the late John and Yvonne Mead, with helping her overcome those challenges.

-Despite the odds and the warnings from her elementary school, Mead went on to graduate from high school -- and to earn her college bachelor’s and master’s degrees.
+Despite the odds and the warnings from her elementary school, Mead went on to graduate from high school — and to earn her bachelor’s and master’s degrees.

-On Sunday, she retires from a 44-year career in higher education -- 25 of them spent at WKU, running the financial side of the university for most of that time.
+On June 30, she retired from a 44- year career in higher education — 25 of them spent at WKU, running the financial side of the university for most of that time.